lextm/jekyll-theme-chirpy/_posts/2006-3-9-some-articles-to-write.md

 I think I have written a few documents and shipped them with CBC 2.
 However, it should not be enough.
 <!--more-->

-What’s the matter?
+What's the matter?
 CBC 2 now is a much bigger project than I thought of in the beginning.
 After BigFace version, it is more than an add in of BDS.
 I will show you it is also a good base to develop your BDS add in.

 In this week I will finish porting C#Builder Goodies to CBC.
 It is rather easy this time.